end-of-game/cloudunit/README.md

 * [Spring petclinic](https://github.com/Treeptik/CloudUnit/blob/master/documentation/webapps/SPRINGPETCLINIC.md)
 * [RollerBlog (Soon) ](https://github.com/Treeptik/cloudunit/blob/master/products/documentation/webapps/ROLLERBLOG.md)

+# Security Disclosure

+Security is very important to us.
+If you have any issue regarding security, please disclose the information responsibly by sending an email to contact@treeptik.fr and not by creating a github issue.

 # Licensing

 All the source code is licensed under GNU AFFERO GENERAL PUBLIC LICENSE.
 License is available [here](/LICENSE)